four2five/SIDR/README.md

-SIDR
+SIDR 0.2.0
 ====

-This code was used for the experimental portion of the SC '13 paper: http://sc13.supercomputing.org/schedule/event_detail.php?evid=pap313
+This code is based on that used for the experimental portion of the SC '13 paper: http://sc13.supercomputing.org/schedule/event_detail.php?evid=pap313

-We're working on a more feature complete version of this code that should be posted shortly (Oct 2013).
+Since then we have added some functionality and bug fixes.

 Installation
 ====
-These instructions worked on Ubuntu 12.04.
+These instructions worked on Ubuntu 14.04.
 YMMV.

 I tend to put the export commands into my .bashrc file so that they're persistent.